trauma therapy”style=”width:100%;height:auto;object-fit:cover;display:block;”

 Vignette: The Failed CBT Experiment

-Sarah did the homework perfectly.
+Rachel did the homework perfectly.
 But instead of getting better, the rumination got worse.
 By writing the thoughts down and arguing with them, she was just giving her brain more material to analyze.
 Her intellect became a courtroom, and she was both the prosecution and the defense, arguing endlessly into the night.

-The Both/And is this: The cognitive approach of CBT is not inherently wrong AND it is entirely insufficient for what is happening in Sarah’s nervous system.
+The Both/And is this: The cognitive approach of CBT is not inherently wrong AND it is entirely insufficient for what is happening in Rachel’s nervous system.
 Her brain is trying to protect her from a perceived survival threat using logic, but the threat lives in her body, not her thoughts.
 The strategy isn’t working because you cannot logic your way out of a somatic panic.

 This compassionate reframe is vital.
 Your brain is not broken.
 It is doing exactly what it was designed to do: it is trying to keep you safe by anticipating every possible danger.
 It is just using the wrong tool for the job.